Premium Editions of LabKey Server

 include the option to use the Sample Manager application within a project and integrate with LabKey Studies and other resources.

 This topic covers considerations for using Sample Manager with LabKey Server.

 Sample Manager is designed to be contained in a project

 on LabKey Server.
 This provides advantages in scoping permissions specific to sample management.
-For instance, many studies in other projects may need to be linked to sample data, but a single group doing the actual sample administration and freezer management for all studies would have elevated permissions on the Sample Manager folder instead of needing them on all studies.
+For instance, many studies in other projects may need to be linked to sample data, but a single group doing the actual sample administration and storage management for all studies would have elevated permissions on the Sample Manager folder instead of needing them on all studies.

 Resources including Sample Types and Assay Designs that should be usable in both the Sample Manager project and other containers on the server should be placed in the Shared project